 (1) The Minister must carry out a review of the operation and effectiveness of this Act as soon as is practicable after —

-(a) the fifth anniversary of its commencement; and
+(a) 1 January 2012; and

-(b) the expiry of each 5 yearly interval after that anniversary.
+(b) the expiry of each 5 yearly interval after that day.

 (1a) The Minister must carry out a review of the operation and effectiveness of the amendments made to this Act by the Children and Community Services Amendment (Reporting Sexual Abuse of Children) Act 2008 as soon as is practicable after the expiry of 3 years from the day on which section 5 of that Act comes into operation.

-(2) The Minister must prepare a report based on each review under subsection (1) or (1a) and, as soon as is practicable after the report is prepared (and in any event not more than 12 months after the relevant anniversary or expiry), must cause it to be laid before each House of Parliament.
+(2) The Minister must prepare a report based on each review under subsection (1) or (1a) and, as soon as is practicable after the report is prepared (and in any event not more than 12 months after the day referred to in subsection (1)(a) or the relevant expiry under subsection (1)(b) or (1a), as the case requires), must cause it to be laid before each House of Parliament.

 [Section 249 amended by No. 26 of 2008 s.
-11.]
+11; No. 49 of 2010 s.
+81.]

 250. Repeal, transitional and savings provisions